-- 2. To fulfill the graduation requirement of this degree as specified by the Board of the Faculty of Business and Economics in accordance with UG 5 of the Regulations for First Degree Curricula, candidates must satisfactorily complete the credits of courses identified by an asterisk().
+- 2. To fulfill the graduation requirement of this degree as specified by the Board of the Faculty of Business and Economics in accordance with UG 5 of the Regulations for First Degree Curricula, candidates must satisfactorily complete the credits of courses identified by an asterisk(\).
 Those courses include the following areas of study: English language enhancement (12 credits), Chinese language enhancement (6 credits) and Common Core courses (36 credits), and successful completion of a capstone experience. - 3.
 The Common Core courses are categorized under four Areas of Inquiry (AoI): Scientific and Technological Literacy, Humanities, Global Issues, and China: Culture, State and Society.
 Candidates must complete a total of 36 credits, comprising at least one and not more than two courses from each Area of Inquiry with not more than 24 credits of courses being selected within one academic year except where candidates are required to make up for failed credits. - 4.
 The following courses are designated as Faculty Core courses: ACCT1101, ECON1210, FINA1310 and a statistics course, as prescribed in the syllabus.
 Candidates are not required to re-take Faculty Core courses where any of these courses form part of the requirements of a second major offered by the Faculty of Business of Economics, however, candidates must complete an equivalent number of credits of free electives in lieu of the Faculty Core courses. - 5.
 The courses listed in the syllabus will not necessarily be offered every year. - 6.
 For courses offered by the School of Economics and Finance, the final examination is normally 2 hours in length.
 Final grading will normally be determined by the final examination (30-60%) and coursework (40-70%). - 7.
-Candidates majoring in Economics and Finance are required to take not fewer than 84 credits of advanced level courses from those listed in the BEcon&Fin syllabus.
-36 of the 84 credits are core courses inclusive of ECON2210, ECON2220, ECON2280, ECON4200 (capstone course), FINA2320 and FINA2322.
-The disciplinary electives in the BEcon&Fin curriculum are grouped into List A (disciplinary economics electives) and List B (disciplinary finance electives).
-Students must select 24 credits from List A and 24 credits from List B for the Economics major and Finance major, respectively. - 8.
+Candidates majoring in Economics are required to take not fewer than 36 credits of advanced level courses from those listed in the BEcon syllabus.
+24 of the 36 credits are core courses inclusive of ECON2210, ECON2220, ECON2280 and ECON4200 (capstone course).
+The disciplinary electives in the BEcon curriculum are grouped into List A (economics disciplinary electives).
+Students must select 12 credits from List A for the Economics major. - 8.
 Candidates must take courses in the year of study indicated in the syllabus. - 9.
-Candidates may select up to four courses offered under the syllabus for the Master of Economics (MEcon) degree as third or fourth year economics electives in List A, subject to
+Candidates may select up to four courses offered under the syllabus for the Master of Economics (MEcon) degree as third or fourth year economics disciplinary electives in List A, subject to availability and the approval of the Undergraduate Programme Director and the MEcon Programme Director.
+Each of these MEcon courses carries 6 credits, unless otherwise specified.
+Candidates should satisfy the requirements prescribed by the School of Economics and Finance.

-- availability and the approval of the Director of the School of Economics and Finance.
-Each of these MEcon courses carries 6 credits, unless otherwise specified. - 10.
-Candidates should take note of any impermissible combinations of majors/minors listed in the document "Major/Minor Programmes offered by FBE" for the year concerned. - 11.
+- 10. Candidates should take note of any impermissible combinations of majors/minors listed in the document "Major/Minor Programmes offered by FBE" for the year concerned. - 11.
 Candidates are not permitted to enroll in courses where significant portions of the course contents overlap with each other, or where the courses are mutually exclusive. - 12.
 Each candidate shall be required to take an English Proficiency Test at two different junctures: firstly in Year 1 and secondly in the final or penultimate year of study.